- Home

 If you don’t know where to start, our beginner’s guide to whittling covers everything from equipment and technique to learning resources and project ideas.
 Amazon also has a selection of whittling kits for beginners that you can browse here.

 Once you’ve got to grips with whittling, you might want to move on to working with wood in other ways.
-Have a read of our articles, A beginner’s guide to carpentry and 12 practical things you can make from wood, for more information and inspiration.
+Have a read of our articles, A beginner’s guide to carpentry and 12 practical things you can make from wood, for more inspiration.

 7. Paddleboarding